 Conclusion

 In summary, this work describes the characteristics and clinical outcomes for patients who present with invasive early onset breast cancer and carry a CHEK2 pathogenic variant.
-Since a pathogenic CHEK2 variant is likely to be identified in approximately 2% of Caucasian breast cancers patients, including those aged 40 years or younger, clinicians should be aware of the adverse prognosis and the effect of family history on contralateral cancer risk in planning cancer treatment.
-Finally, in the context of both healthy population screening, and testing of cancer patients, supportive measures to mitigate risk should include addressing obesity.
+Since a pathogenic CHEK2 variant is likely to be identified in approximately 2% of Caucasian breast cancers patients, including those aged 40 years or younger, clinicians should be aware of the adverse prognosis and potential effect of family history on contralateral cancer risk in planning cancer treatment.
+It also highlights the importance of preventing and managing obesity in the context of breast cancer susceptibility.

 References